 There is so much to learn and take on board at once, that it can feel a little overwhelming.

 That's why in this post, I'm going to give you 7 quick tips that you can take action on TODAY that will help give you better photos.
 So, for each tip, you also have something to do - there's no sitting around being an armchair photographer here 😀

 Ready?
 Let's get stuck in!

-Before we get stuck into our 7 actionable tips, I want to let you know about a FREE course I have for new photographers, that will help you take better images in under a week.
-You get five video lessons that all work together to provide you with a step by step framework for better images.
-You're not going to want to miss this so make sure you sign up right now by clicking on the box below, or find out more about it right here.
+Before we get stuck into our 7 actionable tips, how about signing up to become a subscriber?
+As a bonus you'll get sent a FREE course I have for new photographers, that will help you take better images in under a week!
+You'll get five video lessons that all work together to provide you with a step by step framework for better images.
+You're not going to want to miss this so make sure you become and "insider" right now by clicking on the box below, or you can find out more about it right here.

 Alrightee then, let's get cracking on with those tips!

 The word photography literally means “painting with light”.
 I’m not sure there is anything more important in photography than light, as without it, we simply cannot make an image.
 Light can also be manipulated to help us fulfil a particular vision, or simply help provide shape and dimension to our images.